Mahboob-Khan-Mohammed/OpenCV/README.md

 # Polygon_Identification
 Identifying the shape of the polygon from a video stream.
 Working with static images is one thing and working on a series of images from a video stream is another.
 In this project, I write a code that takes input from a camera, identifies the polygon shape, and displays it on the screen.

+Click on the link to check out the working of this project: https://youtu.be/WzybObUGeMw